 Substitute: no real substitute but you could get away with using solid vegetable shortening/fat.
 Grate the amount you need and substitute with suet in your recipe.
 In making Khlea however, just omit the suet and double up on the olive oil in this recipe.

-- 500 g (just over 1 lb) beef or lamb, cut in small pieces
+- 500 g beef or lamb cut in small pieces (slow cooking cuts like chuck, topside, leg, shoulder, neck)

 - 1 tsp cumin seeds